0xCoto/Virgo/paper.md

 observation are all automatically computed and plotted with the help of the Numpy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

+% Comment: Mention ability to switch to the simple FT

 Because of the nature of RF instrumentation radio telescopes are equipped with, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
 In general, this frequency response makes it difficult to distinguish true signals, originating from the sky, from instrumentation artifacts.
 For that reason, `Virgo` performs bandpass calibration by taking the ratio of the observed spectrum over the calibration spectrum.
-However, because this ratio is arbitrarily scaled (due to the difference in the noise floor levels), the power axis is automatically rescale to units of signal-to-noise ratio.
+However, because this ratio is arbitrarily scaled (due to the difference in the noise floor levels), the power axis is automatically rescaled to units of signal-to-noise ratio.
+In case the resulted spectrum has an unwanted slope due to e.g. inconsistent conditions between the calibration and the observation, the software can also automatically correct poorly-calibrated spectra using linear regression.

+% Not sure how clear the above sentence sounds.
+A figure would definitely help make this more clear (if it fits).

 Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference (RFI), while allowing the user to export the raw observation data as a FITS/csv-formatted file.
+Frequencies contaminated with RFI may also be stamped out with the software's built-in channel masking capability.

+By additionally providing the observer with an important set of utilities, `Virgo` also makes for a great tool for planning (radio) observations.
+This includes the ability to compute the position of astronomical sources in the sky (altitude & azimuth vs time) for a given date, estimate the right ascension and declination given the observer's coordinates along with the altitude and azimuth the telescope is pointing to and convert equatorial to galactic coordinates with the help of the Astropy [@Astropy2013] package.
+Likewise, the software provides a handy tool for simulating HI profiles based on the Leiden/Argentine/Bonn (LAB) Survey of Galactic HI, whose spectra can be associated with `Virgo`'s 21 cm all-sky map previewer.

+% Should we cite Astropy 2013 or 2018?
+See: https://www.astropy.org/acknowledging.html
+% How exactly should we cite LAB's grant etc.?
+See: https://www.astro.uni-bonn.de/hisurvey/euhou/LABprofile/
+% (To do: add map figure)

+Moreover, the package comes with an integrated frequency-domain RFI measurement pipeline, allowing observers to rapidly deploy a survey outlining the compatibility of the telescope's environment with radio observation standards.

-Lastly, the software's modularity allows users to integrate `Virgo`'s functionalities into their own software effortlessly, permitting a variety of automation applications invloving the acquisition and/or processing of telescope data.
+Lastly, the software's modularity allows users to effortlessly integrate `Virgo`'s functionalities into other pipelines, permitting a variety of automation applications invloving the acquisition and/or processing of telescope data.

 # Example Usage